thejsway/thejsway/manuscript/chapter17.md

 Forms enhance web pages by allowing users to input information through text fields, check boxes, dropdown menus, and more.
 Inside a web page, a form is defined with a `<form>` HTML tag, and within this tag, you have your different `<input>` tags, `<select>` tags, or `<textarea>` tags.

 > If forms are totally new to you, the Mozilla Developer Network has a great intro aptly named [Your first HTML form](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form).
-For a more general recap on forms, check out this [course chapter]( https://openclassrooms.com/courses/build-your-website-with-html5-and-css3/forms) on OpenClassrooms.
+For a more general recap on forms, check out the [MDN overview](https://developer.mozilla.org/en-US/docs/Learn/Forms).

 ### Handling forms with JavaScript